 As the price has corrected enough new investors are entering the market.
 The end of wave-2 and the start of wave-3 it is usually characterized by a decreasing trading volume.
 Wave-3 is confirmed when the price exceeds the highest point of wave-1.
-The wave-3 is the longest in time and the strongest in profits wave.
+The wave-3 is the longest in time and the strongest in the profits wave.

 As the price becomes overbought again, investors capitalize again some of their profits.
 Wave-4 is usually weak as most investors are still bullish about the future price of the financial asset.

 After the price correction, new investors are entering the market.
-In most of the times, important news and updates are released during wave-5.
+Most of the time, important news and updates are released during wave-5.
 The wave-5 is confirmed when the price exceeds the highest price of wave-3.
 Usually, wave-5 is characterized by purchasing hysteria.

 Wave-6 (or wave a)

 The end of wave-5 and the start of wave-6, it is usually signified by a tremendous increase in trading volume.
 Institutional investors sell heavily and the price tanks.
 The wave-6 usually ends close to the price area of prior Wave-4 low.

 Wave-7 (or wave b)